Feeling Safe

 If you feel you are being pressured into having work done, or to buy goods that you don't want, ask the trader to leave.
 It is illegal for a trader to stay at your home once you have asked them to leave.
 If you feel at all threatened by a trader in your home, then telephone 999.

 Our Citizens Advice website has advice on spotting, and reporting, scams.
+The Fraud Protection Toolkit from Thames Valley Police lists the things you can do to prevent you getting scammed.

 Anti-social behaviour can mean a number of things depending on a lot of different factors in different circumstances.
 Broadly speaking, it means an individual or group persistently acting in a way that causes, or is likely to cause, alarm or distress.